Godofnothing/CLIP_experimental/README.md

 ## Experiments accomplished
-We compared features extractors with different architectures and training procedures:
+We compared features extractors with different architectures, training procedures and image upsampling techniques.
+If an image upsampling technique is not mentioned, then bicubic interpolation is used.
+We performed the following two main sections of experiments:
-1. Zero-shot of CLIP with ViT/ResNet
+1. Linear probing and fine-tuning of CLIP with ResNet and ViT backbones and ImageNet-pretrained ResNet and EfficientNet
-2. K-shot of CLIP with ViT/ResNet
+2. Zero-shot and K-shot classification of CLIP with ViT and ResNet backbones
-3. Linear probing of CLIP with ViT/ResNet
-4. Linear probing of ViT/ResNet trained on ImageNet
-5. Fine-tuning of CLIP with ViT/ResNet
-6. Fine-tuning of ViT/ResNet trained in ImageNet

 We also compared 2 image upsampling options:
  - Bucubic interpolations
  - SRGAN upsampling [[weights](https://drive.google.com/drive/folders/1-_0wNvmjFnISr_lN520DfqyqN3uydgFC?usp=sharing)]

+We did it on the following training setups: linear probing and contrastive fine-tuning of CLIP with ResNet and ViT backbones.

 Main plots can be found in the [results](#results) section.
 Full experiments descriptions can be found in the ```supplementary/report.pdf```